bright/new-www/content/blog/hlth-amsterdam-2024-was-it-worth-attending.md

 Interoperability was another significant theme, discussed both in presentations and informally.
 As **[MD MBA Adam Brown](https://www.linkedin.com/in/adambrownmdmba/)** noted, achieving interoperability is essential for realizing the goals of value-based care by improving quality, reducing costs, and enhancing access.

->
-> *Having a system that's able to communicate even across vendors has a benefit to a patient.
+<blockquote><h2></h2><div>Having a system that's able to communicate even across vendors has a benefit to a patient.
 It's hard to get to a place in health care that we are truly exercising the goals or realizing the goals of value-based care where we're improving quality and reducing costs and improving access without interoperability of our digital systems.
-And so that's one of the big challenges.*
+And so that's one of the big challenges.</div><footer>Adam Brown</footer></blockquote>

 AI was a hot topic but didn't dominate the exhibitor space or presentation stages, which is often the case at this and last year's conferences.

 **[Aahuti Rai's](https://www.linkedin.com/in/meetaahutirai/)** remark is a good summary of the event’s approach to AI:

->
-> "I'm not really so buzzed about specific technologies.
+<blockquote><h2></h2><div>I'm not really so buzzed about specific technologies.
 It's more about how you put them to use and make them relevant for people.
-For me, it's never been about the actual technology, it's about what the technology enables."
+For me, it's never been about the actual technology, it's about what the technology enables.</div><footer>Aahuti Rai</footer></blockquote>

 The pre-conference day, "Day 0," included **workshops focused on specific European digital health markets**, providing valuable insights into the legal and regulatory challenges and differences across countries.
 This day was especially beneficial for startups and scale-ups planning to expand their products.